-On our trip one year to Utah in late March (a perfect time of the year to visit), we took one day and drove south from Moab to the Needles District of Canyonlands National Park.
+On our trip to Utah in late March (a perfect time of the year to visit) one year, we took one day and drove south from Moab to the Needles District of Canyonlands National Park.
 The area is far less busy than the Island in the Sky part of Canyonlands, yet it’s equally beautiful.

-The Needles, named for colourful pinnacles of Cedar Mesa Sandstone, sit in the southeast corner of Canyonlands.
+The Needles, named for colourful pinnacles of Cedar Mesa Sandstone, sit in the southeast corner of Canyonlands National Park.
 With over 60 miles of hiking trails – covering all levels of difficulty, you’ll easily find plenty to do in a day in Needles District Canyonlands.
 Once again, I wish we’d had more time.

 Apart from a stop at the Newspaper Rock Archaeological Site outside the park, we spent the day hiking the Slickrock Trail, and doing three other short hikes.